 Because of issues such as this, the W3 Web Performance Working Group and Google found a more accurate way to measure website performance.
 The answer is the Largest Contentful Paint (LCP) metric.

 The LCP metric measures the time taken to render the webpage’s largest image or text block visible within the browser’s viewport.

 As per Google, the LCP should occur within the first 2.5 seconds of page load to provide a good user experience.
-Anything over 4 seconds is poor user experience, resulting in increased bounce rates and a SEO penalty.
+Anything over 4 seconds is a poor user experience, resulting in increased bounce rates and an SEO penalty.

 For this reason, the new GTmetrix Report has replaced the Fully Loaded Time metric with LCP.

 New Test Regions and PRO Plans

 Along with updating its reports with Lighthouse metrics, GTmetrix also added 15 new test locations worldwide.
 Though, these new locations will only be available to GTmetrix PRO users.
 In this regard, GTmetrix also introduced new PRO plans.
 You can read about them in their blog announcement.

 While the new GTmetrix is powered by Lighthouse metrics at its core, just like other speed and performance testing tools such as web.dev and PageSpeed Insights, there’s more to it than just that.